SonifyAR: Context-Aware Sound Generation in Augmented Reality: Applications

-Besides serving as a PbD authoring experience, SonifyAR's sound authoring pipeline also have the potential of improving existing PbS AR authoring tools in sound assets provision.
-As the mainstream AR authoring tools like Adobe Aero and Apple Reality Composer already represent their AR interaction as text like \textit{``Tap \& Play Sound''} and \textit{``Proximity \& Jiggle''}, these specifications can be fed into SonifyAR's text-based sound authoring pipeline.
-In this case, SonifyAR works as a plugin of these tools and provide matching sound assets for AR interactions.
+Besides serving as a standalone PbD authoring experience, SonifyAR could improve existing AR authoring tools.
+As mainstream AR authoring tools like Adobe Aero and Apple Reality Composer already represent their AR interaction as text like \textit{``Tap \& Play Sound''} and \textit{``Proximity \& Jiggle''}, these specifications can be fed into SonifyAR's text-based sound authoring pipeline.
+In this case, SonifyAR works as a plugin and provides matching sound assets for AR interactions.

-We implement a WoZ prototype using Apple's Reality Composer and a 3D model of an animated machine (\autoref{fig:applicationE}).
-When authoring the \textit{``Play Sound''} behavior of this model, context information like the model description, triggering condition, and animation description, can be fed into SonifyAR's text-based authoring pipeline and lead to two sound assets from generation and retrieval methods.
-These two sound assets will appear at top of the sound asset selection as \textit{``SonifyAR Recommended''}.
+We implemented an additional WoZ prototype using Apple's Reality Composer and a 3D model of an animated machine (\autoref{fig:applicationE}).
+When authoring the \textit{``Play Sound''} behavior of this model, context information like the model description, triggering condition, and animation description, can be fed into SonifyAR's text-based authoring pipeline.
+The resulting retrieved/generated sound assets appear at the top of the authoring UI as \textit{``SonifyAR Recommended''}.
 See supplementary video for more details.